FAQs

 WHY CANT I SLEEP ON MY FRESH PIERCING?

 Pressure from a slept on piercing will cause irritation and delay healing.
 This may also cause your piercings to heal on an angle.
-Travel pillows & donut shaped pillows are an excellent way to get comfortable
+Travel pillows & donut shaped pillows are an excellent way to get comfortable.
+We recommend visiting us around the 4 - 6 weeks for a check up and downsize to ensure your piercing is healing well and to answer any queries you may have.

 WHY CANT I USE HOMEMADE SALT WATER?